• Skip to primary navigation

 Our bodies are in need of many minerals to function properly.
 Hydration is extremely important to our bodies but did you know that drinking water will not hydrate your body alone?
 In order for out body to absorb the water we drink we need to have a good balance of vitamins and minerals in our bodies.

 Electrolyte are the most needed minerals for the hydration of our bodies.
-The primary electrolytes the body needs are sodium, chloride, potassium, calcium, magnesium, phosphate, and bicarbonate.
+The primary key electrolytes the body needs are sodium, chloride, potassium, calcium, magnesium, phosphate, and bicarbonate.

 Celtic salt is mostly sodium chloride.
 It also includes 90 other trace minerals including potassium, calcium and 3 different types of magnesium.
 That’s 5 out of 7 of the primary electrolytes.
 Table salt has little to no trace minerals and is simply sodium chloride.